vhpadula/VardisTransferSystem/frontend/README.md

 # VTS Frontend
 The Frontend is built with NextJS using its major resources like Server Components, App router and API routes.
-The architecture is oriented to the Atomic Design
+The architecture is oriented to the Atomic Design.
+The UI was designed with Figma.
+## Figma
+The Figma Design page can be found [Here](https://www.figma.com/design/RjgFaDs90oNjny0jRH84sK/VTS?node-id=0-1&t=5ijgxZiGIeL7hGCi-1)
 ## App Router
 The routing system is built in with the folder structure, where every page is contained in the page.tsx file.
 ## Atomic Design